 From unpredictable weather to iconic spots such as the Golden Gate Bridge, from meeting friends at lively restaurants & cafes to enjoying interesting museums with our daughter, it seemed like we never had enough time in our San Francisco itinerary.
 4 days in San Francisco passed by so quickly!

 The family trip to the US west coast got booked early this year.
+Do check out our 2-weeks USA West Coast Itinerary.
 Early enough to get accommodation inside Yosemite national park and Grand Canyon national park!
-But the hub for this holiday was the beautiful city of San Francisco, where we spent 4 fun-filled days.
-I would definitely recommend atleast 3 to 4 days to experience what San Francisco has to offer.
+But the hub for this holiday was the beautiful city of San Francisco, where we spent 4 fun-filled days and then a delightful weekend getaway to Napa Valley.
+I would definitely recommend at least 3 to 4 days to experience what San Francisco has to offer.

-San Francisco is a smorgasbord of culturally-rich neighbourhoods and Haight- Ashbury area was a lovely introduction.
+San Francisco is a smorgasbord of culturally-rich neighborhoods and Haight- Ashbury area was a lovely introduction.
 Our friends had chosen an upscale cafe, that turned out to be perfect for a Sunday brunch.

 Golden Gate Park

 To make the best of the warm, sunny day, these friends suggested a walk in the Golden Gate Park.
 There was a live opera playing when we reached the park.
 What a lovely way to spend the afternoon!

 The city is blessed to have lungs in the form of the Golden Gate Park, a must-visit on your 3 or 4 days in San Francisco.

 1000 acres plus of picturesque landscape for the city dwellers to enjoy.
 It is difficult to imagine that this was once a vast expanse of sand dunes.
 What a transformation!